 Trends and Latest Developments

-For example, the term "mindfulness" has gained significant traction in recent years, particularly within the wellness and mental health spheres.
+To give you an idea, the term "mindfulness" has gained significant traction in recent years, particularly within the wellness and mental health spheres.
 It perfectly encapsulates the state of being mindful, emphasizing the quality of focused attention and awareness.
 Similarly, in the business world, "customer-centricness" is sometimes used (though often replaced with "customer-centricity" for euphony) to describe the quality of a business being focused on the customer.

 Tips and Expert Advice